-The A-Warrant Holder may exercise allotted and vested A-Warrants and subscribe for shares in the Company during the period from 30 days after the Company has presented financial statements, including a guarterly, half-year and annual report, but no later than 36 months after the allotment (the "Exercise Period").
-In the event that the A-Warrant Holder is not able to exercise its A-Warrants in the Exercise Period, including as a consequence of the A-Warrant Holder possessing inside information, the A-Warrant Holder may request the board of directors to prolong or fix an alternative Exercise Period if this is possible under the company's internal rules.
+The A/C-Warrant Holder may exercise allotted and vested A/C-Warrants and subscribe for shares in the Company during the period from 30 days after the Company has presented financial statements, including a quarterly, half-year and annual report, but no later than 36 months after the allotment (the "Exercise Period").
+In the event that the A/C-Warrant Holder is not able to exercise its A/C-Warrants in the Exercise Period, including as a consequence of the relevant Warrant Holder possessing inside information, the relevant-Warrant Holder may request the board of directors to prolong or fix an alternative Exercise Period if this is possible under the company's internal rules.
 Exercise during any postponed Exercise Period is still subject to the A-Warrant Holder not possessing inside information.